FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

        3    3
     Note:
     Bonus points if you could solve it both recursively and iteratively.

+## 102. Binary Tree Level Order Traversal

+this is the description :

+    Given a binary tree, return the level order traversal of its nodes' values. (ie, from left to right, level by level).

+    For example:
+    Given binary tree {3,9,20,#,#,15,7},
+        3
+       / \
+      9  20
+        /  \
+       15   7
+    return its level order traversal as:
+    [
+      [3],
+      [9,20],
+      [15,7]
+    ]

 ## 104. Maximum Depth of Tree

 this is the description :